 With the exposure generated from HGTV’s Fixer Upper, many Central Texas sub-contractors and business owners have become household names throughout much of the country, none perhaps more so than Clint and Kelly Harp of Harp Design Co.

-CNB’s Bryan Fonville recently sat down for a Q&A with Chip and Joanna’s favorite carpenter, where they discussed the upcoming premiere of the Harps’ new pilot on DIY Network, the origins of Clint’s love of carpentry, and how life has changed for them these last few years.
+CNB’s Bryan Fonville recently sat down for a Q&A with Chip and Joanna’s favorite carpenter, where they discussed the upcoming premiere of the Harps’ new show on DIY Network, the origins of Clint’s love of carpentry, and how life has changed for them these last few years.

 Have you always been pretty handy?
 At what age did you realize that you really enjoyed creating things with your hands?